MengWangScott/SI507-HW6/README.md

 * **What does the word `document` represent in this code?
 Explain briefly.**

 'document' represent the 'document object'.
 When an HTML document is loaded into a web browser, it becomes a document object.
-The document object is the root node of the HTML document. (https://www.w3schools.com/jsref/dom_obj_document.asp)
+The document object is the root node of the HTML document. (cite from: https://www.w3schools.com/jsref/dom_obj_document.asp)

 * **What is happening in line 12 (
 		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`